BPM Events¶

 As of v2.14.

-Behaves the same as the compensation end event with the only difference that it continues flow exection to the next element.
+Behaves the same as the compensation end event with the only difference that it continues flow execution to the next element.

 Can be useful to process compensations in a specific order.